NASA-SW-VnV/ikos/TROUBLESHOOTING.md

 CMake could not find LLVM.

-First, install LLVM 4.0.x.
+First, install LLVM.
 This can usually be done with your package manager.

 If this message still shows up, it means cmake cannot find the `llvm-config` command.